Image biomarker standardisation initiative: Re-segmentation IF9H

 Conventionally, an ROI consists of a single mask.
 However, re-segmentation may lead to exclusion of internal voxels, or divide the ROI into sub-volumes.
 To avoid undue complexity by again updating the re-segmented ROI for a more plausible morphology, we define two separate ROI masks.

 The morphological mask (\textid{G5KJ}) is not re-segmented and maintains the original morphology as defined by an expert and/or (semi-)automatic segmentation algorithms.

 The intensity mask (\textid{SEFI}) can be re-segmented and will contain only the selected voxels.
 For many feature families, only this is important.
 However, for morphological and grey level distance zone matrix (GLDZM) feature families, both intensity and morphological masks are used.
-A two-dimensional example is shown in figure \ref{figReSegmentationExample}.
+A two-dimensional schematic example is shown in figure \ref{figReSegmentationExample}, and a real example is shown in figure \ref{fig:resegmentation_real_example}.